cloud9999strife/forChrist/index.md

 ---
 layout: page
-title: RudiJvr.com
+title: For Christ
-tagline: The online home of RudiJvr
+tagline: For the Lord of Glory
-description: Minimal tutorial on making a simple website with GitHub Pages
+description: Apologetics, theology, philosophy, to His honor.
 ---
 # Posts
 <ul class="posts">